isht7/pytorch-deeplab-resnet/README.md

 # Usage
 ## Branch custom_maxLabel
 This branch differs from the master in that the number of labels can be modified in this version while training, enabling use of custom data for training.
-Additional flags have been provided in `train.py` and `eval.py` to enable training with custom data.
+Additional flags have been provided in `train.py` and `eval.py` to enable training and evaluation with custom data.
 ### Replicating caffe performance
 To convert the caffemodel released by [authors](https://arxiv.org/abs/1606.00915), download the deeplab-resnet caffemodel (`train_iter_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run
 ```